discoveryjs/discovery-cli/README.md

 ```
 Usage:

     discovery-build [config] [options]

 Options:

         --cleanup                 Delete all files of output path before saving a result to it
-  -c, --config <filename>     Path to config (JavaScript or JSON file)
+    -c, --config <filename>       Path to config (JavaScript or JSON file), if not specified then
+                                  looking for .discoveryrc.js, .discoveryrc.json, .discoveryrc or
+                                  "discovery" section in package.json in the listed order
     -h, --help                    Output usage information
     -m, --model <name>            Specify a model (multi-model mode only)
-  -o, --output <path>         Path for a build result
+    -o, --output <path>           Path for a build result (`build` by default)
         --pretty-data [indent]    Pretty print of data.json
     -s, --single-file             Output a model build as a single file
     -v, --version                 Output version
 ```

 ## Modes

 Discovery can work in following modes:

-* Model-free (when no any model specified)
+* Model-free, when no any model is specified
 * Single model
-* Multiple models
+* Multiple models – a batch of models and index page that lists models

 ### Model-free

-In this mode you can upload any data by clicking "Load data" button, or drag'n'drop file right into the browser.
+This mode has no any predefined configurations.
+However, you can upload any data by clicking "Load data" button, or drag'n'drop file right into the browser and discover it.

-### Multiple models

-In this mode discovery will start with model selection page.
-Every model will have own route namespace, and you can switch models and reports at any time.

 ### Single model

-If you want only one model, you should start discovery with `--model %modelName%`.
+Most common If you want only one model, you should start discovery with `--model %modelName%`.
 In this mode index page will represent your model default page.

+### Multiple models

+In case you need that discovery powers more than one model at once, your can use multi-model mode.
+In this mode discovery will show model selection page as index page.
+Every model will have own route namespace (slug), and you can switch between models and index page at any time.

 ## Configuration